hacker-szabo/scut/README.md

 UNDER DEVELOPMENT!!!

-A clone for the usual linux "cut" command but works with multiple characters provided to the -d parameter.
+Implements a missing feature of the "cut" common tools linux/unix command which is: **-d accepts a string not just a single character**

 SCut means Superb Cut because it's superb.